Anglica ry

 member3

-The main job for the secretary is to listen and listen (talking isn’t banned, though!) at the meetings and draw out the minutes after each meeting and hang them up in Signum for any Anglica member to see.
+The main job for the secretary is to listen and listen (talking isn’t banned, though!) at the meetings and draw out the minutes after each meeting and store them in Arcanum for any Anglica member to see.
 Admittedly, this can be a tough one, as the meetings may sidetrack from each point in the agenda just about everytime.
 On the other hand, once the matter at hand has been settled and decided, the secretary can simply close their ears until something relevant comes up again.

 member4

+A ‘sopo’ (sosiaalipoliittinen vastaava) makes sure that the environment of Anglica stays as fair, equal and non-discriminatory as possible.
+They participate in TYY’s ‘sopo’ meetings and, if needed, might tag along with ‘kopo’ to staff meetings.
+They also take care of the accessibility information for events.
+The ‘sopo’ (along with ‘kopo’ and another member outside the board) acts as a harassment contact person for all Anglicans in any case necessary.
+If you have any problems with social matters, don’t hesitate to contact them.
 They are also one of the two Anglicans and the board member responsible for environmental matters: they (alongside the other environmental representative outside the board) keep in mind the ecological side of things, and reminds the board to always act in the best way possible for our planet.

 member1